 A: No, you may not move the Start tile.
 Thought that was in the rules, but I guess it’s not.
 We should update that on subsequent printings.

-Q: How do I Trade or Rotate Hands in the middle of Draw 3 Play 2 or Draw 2 & Use Em (or Fizzbin, or Goal Bonanza)?
+Q: How do I Trade or Rotate Hands, or Discard & Draw, in the middle of Draw 3 Play 2 or Draw 2 & Use Em (or Fizzbin, or Goal Bonanza)?

-Suppose I play Draw 2 and Use ‘Em (D2&U) and the first of the cards I play is Draw 3 Play 2 (D3P2).
+Suppose I play Draw 2 and Use ‘Em (D2UE) and the first of the cards I play is Draw 3 Play 2 (D3P2).
 From the second D3P2 set of cards, I play Trade or Rotate Hands.
-Which of my three “hands” would I trade – my D3P2 hand, my D2&U hand, or the original hand with which I began the turn?
+Which of my three “hands” would I trade – my D3P2 hand, my D2UE hand, or the original hand with which I began the turn?